 This is a method of collecting baseline data about your body, including skin temperature, brain waves, and muscle tension and detecting changes that happen during a migraine attack.
 Electrodes, small metal sensors put on your skin, gather the information.
 This helps in recognizing the changes in the body, which gives you more control as a migraine happens or even before it hits.

-This is an ancient Chinese treatment that is supposed to correct energy imbalances and give boosts in fighting illnesses by placing very fine needles on several parts of the body.
+This is an ancient Chinese healing technique that is supposed to correct energy imbalances and give boosts in fighting illnesses by placing very fine needles on several parts of the body.
 Research has shown that acupuncture may help in releasing pain-blocking chemicals from our brain, such as endorphins.
 It also releases other chemicals and hormones that positively affect your body.

-Butterbur and feverfew are just some of the various herbs that are good for migraines, with feverfew being the most commonly used herbal remedy for migraine relief.
+Butterbur and feverfew are just some of the various herbs that are good for migraines, with feverfew being the most common herbal remedy for migraine relief.
 Although some studies say there are benefits in taking them, more pieces of evidence are still needed to prove their effectiveness.
 Before taking any herbal supplement, make sure to consult your doctor to ensure the safety of the product, especially if you’re taking other medications.

 Relief from Migraines through Upper Cervical Chiropractic Care